DrOptix/fem-complete-intro-containers/README.md

 - From inside this container run `./chroot_b.sh` wait for it to launch a `bash` shell.
 - Execute `./read_secret.sh`
 - Profit, `root_b` process can't read stuff from `root_a` file descriptor.

+### cgroups

+Using `cgroups` we can set quotas on memory, CPU, devices etc.

+We need to have installed `cgroup-tools` or whatever name it has for your distro.

+_TODO_: Find a solution for `libcgroup initialization failed: Cgroup is not mounted`.